alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/cannot-create-project-in-a-newly-installed-tfs.md

 tags: [NET framework,Experiences]
 categories: [NET framework,Experiences]
 ---
-Iâ€™ve just installed Tfs For Workgroup in a small virtual machine to make some experiments.
+I've just installed Tfs For Workgroup in a small virtual machine to make some experiments.
 After setting up the machine (Windows 2008) I installed TFS SErvice pack 1 then tfs power toys and finally I opened up visual studio in my desktop machine.
 I simply connect to the team foundation server and tried to create a new â€œTeam Projectâ€, inserted some values for my test project and then tried to create the project, but here is the result

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb9.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image9.png)